xiyuzhai-husky-lang/husky/README.md

 Three paradigms:

-- eager procedural
+- eager procedural, like C/C++/Rust/python
-- eager functional
+- eager functional, like OCaml
-- lazy functional
+- lazy functional, like Haskell but advanced to a higher level for the need of machine learning, gui, etc

 ### Trace-Based Debugging System